-The purpose of this questionnaire is to obtain information on the contribution of civic and ethical education to improve knowledge and practices of college students.
+The following questions focus on measuring the contribution of civic and ethical education improving knowledge and practices.
+The college students have no knowledge about equal opportunity peoples to promote their cultures 9 I know that, every citizen is under the law college students.
 Thus, your genuine, professional opinion and timely responses are vital to determine the success of this study .Please note that the information you provide will only be used for this research purpose and all the information relieved will be kept confidential.

 To this end, you are kindly requested to contribute your own idea by filling in the questionnaires honestly and responsibly.